-Information will be shared according to the HM Government guidance Information Sharing (July 2018.)
-The guidance states that practitioners should use their judgement when making decisions on what information to share and the most important consideration should be whether sharing information is likely to safeguard and protect a pupil.
-Data protection legislation and guidance must not be allowed to stand in the way of sharing information to safeguard pupils.

-The guidance states that the information shared should be:
+The guidance states that the most important consideration should be whether sharing information is necessary to safeguard and protect a pupil.
+Data protection legislation and guidance must not be allowed to stand in the way of sharing information to safeguard pupils.Information shared should be:

-- (a) Necessary and proportionate Any information shared must be proportionate to the need and level of risk. - (b) Relevant Only information that is relevant to the purposes should be shared with those who need it. - (c) Adequate Information should be adequate for its purpose.
+- (a) Necessary and proportionate Any information shared must be proportionate to the need and level of risk - (b) Relevant Only information that is relevant to the purposes should be shared with those who need it. - (c) Adequate Information should be adequate for its purpose.
 Information should be of the right quality to ensure that it can be understood and relied upon. - (d) Accurate Information should be accurate and up to date and should clearly distinguish between fact and opinion.
 If the information is historical then this should be explained. - (e) Timely Information should be shared in a timely fashion to reduce the risk of harm. - (f) Secure Wherever possible, information should be shared in an appropriate, secure way. - (g) Record Information sharing decisions should be recorded whether or not the decision is taken to share.